 The bicycle is green

-In other words, the word for “red” in Korean changes based on how it’s used.
-In the Korean language, these words exist in their basic adjective verb form, which is -ㅎ다.
-In use, is -ㅎ다 (-ㅎ da) is replaced by -ㄴ.
+In other words, the Korean word for “red” changes based on how it’s used.
+In this language, these words exist in their basic adjective verb form:- ㅎ다.
+In use, -ㅎ다 (-ㅎ da) is replaced by -ㄴ.
 The color words that continue to use 색 (saek) do not have such a form.

-If you want to describe something to be a specific color, you can attach 색 (saek) with the 이다 (ida) verb.
-To illustrate clearly how the color words work in sentences, check out some examples below.
+If you want to describe things with a specific color, you can attach 색 (saek) with the 이다 (ida) verb.
+To illustrate clearly how the words for colors work in sentences, check out some examples below.

-We hope we managed to pleasantly surprise you with this lesson, and you learned many new things about the Korean colors!
-Now it’s time to try your newfound color skills to help you learn Korean.
+We hope we pleasantly surprised you with this lesson and you learned many new things about Korean colors!
+Now it’s time to try your newfound skills in colors to help you learn Korean.

 So, tell us: What are your favorite colors in Korean?
-Are they blue and red?
-Brown, green, and orange?
-Or maybe you like gray and pink!
-Let us know in the comments below, and try to use the colors in Korean to make a sentence if you can!
+Are they basic colors like the color red, blue, purple, or basic white?
+Brown, light green, yellow, and orange?
+Or maybe you like light blue, gray and pink!
+Do you like dark colors or pastel colors?
+If you can’t choose, there’s still the rainbow!
+Let us know in the comments below, and try to use the colors in Korean vocabulary to make a sentence if you can!